Isn't Jesus about relationship, not religion?

 Catholics don't think God is against the use of ritual as part of the way he ministers to his people.
 He is only against empty rituals that are performed with no heart behind them.

-In their book on prayer, Wesley and Stacey Campbell (pastors of an evangelical church in Canada whom I, Diane, have much respect for) describe how Jesus, being a Jew, would have been taught to pray:
+In their book on prayer, Wesley and Stacey Campbell (pastors of an evangelical church in Canada whom I, Kirsten, have much respect for) describe how Jesus, being a Jew, would have been taught to pray:

 From the commandments of the Lord, the Jews developed various rituals, which served as reminders for directing worshippers into the presence of God.
 Some of the symbols used in prayer were: the tefillin - two small wooden boxes wrapped in leather and filled with parchments of, the mezuah - more small scrolls of Scripture attached to the door frame of every house (see Deut.
 6:9), the tzitzit-fringes attached to four-cornered garments that reminded the wearer to observe all the commandments (see Num.
 15:37-41) and the tallit - the prayer shawl, which hosted the fringes during prayer (Hil.
 Tzitzit 3:11).
 These would all have been part of the customs that Jesus was used to.